 The Online Instructor Certificate Course was developed to provide faculty with the necessary contacts and skills needed to develop online or hybrid course.
 For over two years, this program has assisted many faculty members in the course design process.
 This course is NOT about Blackboard.
 It does cover the pedagogical aspects of teaching online.
 Some aspects covered in the course are developing goals and objectives, developing online activities, engaging your students, digital copyright issues, and so much more.
 To be eligible for the stipend, the faculty member must be teaching online foundational studies courses or in a new online program that has been approved for the stipend by Extended Learning.
 Further eligibility requirements can be found on the application.
-The fall semester course will run from September 12 through November 20.
+The spring semester course will run from January 30 through April 16.
 Enrollment is limited.
 There is one required live online session.
-Applications are due by the end of the day on August 25.
+Applications are due by the end of the day on January 10.
 Please direct any questions to Samantha Penney, firstname.lastname@example.org, 812-237-8479.

 The Distance Education office was charged with the task of examining the best practices at peer institutions, examining current practices at ISU, and drafting a set of proposed guidelines that would be used to conduct classes and programs through Indiana State Online.
 Guidelines for administrating distance education are available to ISU faculty, students, and staff.